 Protection of the life and welfare of Warwickshire Communities underpins the work of the Emergency Planning Unit.
 We actively engaged in liaison with the health sector, with the aim of protecting people’s health and reducing the impact of infectious diseases, chemical, poisons, radiation hazards, and other health related threats.

 If you are involved in a serious health emergency dial 999 immediately and ask the operator for the service you require and give the details of the incident.
-To help you decide if you are dealing with a ‘serious’ situation, visit the NHS Direct Website for further guidance.
+To help you decide if you are dealing with a ‘serious’ situation, visit the NHS Choices Website for further guidance.

 Flu is a highly infectious and very common viral illness that is spread by coughs and sneezes.
 It’s not the same as the common cold.
 Flu is caused by a different group of viruses and symptoms tend to be more severe and last for longer.